doyouqa/python-sdk/docs/tutorials/firmware-update.rst

    PLEASE STORE SECRET FILES IN A SAFE PLACE.
 Never post them in a public forum or give them to anyone.

-If you created the server secret key on your personal computer, we need to copy it over to the server along with the Fleet key that was generated when you first created the Fleet.
+If you created the server private key on your personal computer, we need to copy it over to the server along with the Fleet key that was generated when you first created the Fleet.

 .. code:: console

-    $ scp /Users/me/secret/server_secret.pem ubuntu@10.1.2.3:/home/www/server_secret.pem
+    $ scp /Users/me/secret/server_private.pem ubuntu@10.1.2.3:/home/www/server_private.pem
-    $ scp /Users/me/secret/fleet_secret.pem ubuntu@10.1.2.3:/home/www/fleet_secret.pem
+    $ scp /Users/me/secret/fleet_private.pem ubuntu@10.1.2.3:/home/www/fleet_private.pem
     $ scp /Users/me/secret/core_fleet_public.pem ubuntu@10.1.2.3:/home/www/core_fleet_public.pem

 In Python, we're just going to hardcode the path to these keys for quick access.